I know, I know, you don’t like math. We’ll keep it manageable.

 And, of course, if you’re renovating the property you’ll know exactly when these systems have been replaced.
 But you should still calculate the monthly cost of CapEx and include it in your ROI calculations.

 The good news?
-You can learn and become knowledgeable enough as a real estate investor to map out semi-accurate cost projections, you’ll be able to quickly dismiss losers and identify winners when shopping for your investment portfolio.♦
+It doesn’t take long to learn how to accurately forecast rental cash flow, so you’ll be able to quickly dismiss losers and identify winners, as you shop for your investment portfolio.♦

 Have you made cash flow calculation mistakes, due to CapEx?
 Don’t be ashamed, I have too.
 Tell us about what you learned, and what you’re doing differently now!